 Consultation and Comments

-Members of the above partner organisations, private sector and other organisations were consulted on the contents of this document.
-It will continue to be reviewed and amended by the Grampian Adult Protection Working Group in line with changing legislation and working experience.
-Any comments regarding this document should be made using the Review / Comments Form Appendix 1).
+This document will be reviewed and amended by the Grampian Adult Protection Working Group in line with changing legislation and working experience.
+Any comments regarding this document should be made using the Review / Comments Form.

 Useful Contact Details